Γ

 comfrey ointment

-Nature has provided us with proven remedies for centuries – and comfrey ointment is at the top of the list of traditional home remedies for sports injuries, joint pain, and skin problems.
-As Jiri Studnicky of H4H Naturals, who learned the art of herbal medicine from his 102-year-old pharmacist grandmother, I can confirm: Symphytum officinale (comfrey) is far more than just an old home remedy – modern research proves its impressive effectiveness.
+Nature has provided us with proven remedies for centuries – and comfrey ointment stands at the top of the list of traditional home remedies for sports injuries, joint pain, and skin problems.
+As Jiri Studnicky of H4H Naturals, who learned the art of herbal medicine from his 102-year-old pharmacist grandmother, I can confirm: Symphytum officinale (common comfrey) is far more than just an old home remedy – modern research confirms its impressive efficacy.

 Key Takeaways